 Starting in September 2022, businesses will have to appoint a Data Protection Officer (DPO), by default the “person exercising the highest authority,” meaning the CEO.
 However, the CEO of an organization is allowed to delegate all or part of this responsibility to a staff member, with the title and contact details of that person in charge required to be published on your business’ website or “be made available by any other appropriate means.”

 In addition, your organization must implement breach reporting procedures for those instances where breaches occur that present “a risk of serious injury,” as assessed by the text of PIPEDA, Canada’s national privacy law, and to keep a record of all breaches, and to inform both the CAI (Commission d'Accès à l'Information du Québec) and the person or persons impacted by a breach.
-According to the text of Bill 64, “in assessing the risk of injury to a person whose personal information is concerned by a confidentiality incident, a person carrying on an enterprise must consider, in particular, the sensitivity of the information concerned, the anticipated consequences of its use and the likelihood that such information will be used for injurious purposes.
+According to the text of Law 25, “in assessing the risk of injury to a person whose personal information is concerned by a confidentiality incident, a person carrying on an enterprise must consider, in particular, the sensitivity of the information concerned, the anticipated consequences of its use and the likelihood that such information will be used for injurious purposes.
 The person must also consult the person in charge of the protection of personal information within the enterprise.”

 By September 2023, your organization must establish, implement and publish its policies and practices for personal information use.
 These policies and practices are required to be available on your website and must include the following: